dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 ---
 layout: post
+id: 6C6B8E25-B308-4C60-9CD9-9E9A39C4F3F6
-title: A same website for desktop and mobile?
+title: A Same Website for Desktop and Mobile
+author: Mick F
+excerpt: >-
+  An experiment to build a scaffold for a responsive website that works well on both desktop and mobile.
+category: Journaling
-tags: blog
+tags:
+  - CSS
+revisions:
+  "2010-08-07": "First version of the post"
 alert:
   level: info
-  content: |
+  content: >-
-    Update 2013: This post was first published in my previous website.
+    This post was first published in my previous website.
 It is still mostly relevant but needs updates.
 I'll try to update it soon.
-tags: [web]
 ---

 Internet is turning mobile.
 So what should I do then?
 Make a desktop version and